EvanDorsky/portfolio-archive/arts/_posts/2015-12-31-chamber-music.md

 # Seeing Sound

 I created an audio visualizer to give my presentations another level of appeal and have fun with some new APIs.
-Try it in your browser: [__Spectrogram__ (requires Chrome)](https://evandorsky.github.io/audio-vis)
+Try it in your browser: [https://evandorsky.github.io/audio-vis](https://evandorsky.github.io/audio-vis) (requires Chrome \- if it doesn't work, copy and paste the link.
+The _https_ is necessary.)

 ### Acknowledgements